BJB-Team/TechFind/README.md

 ### **Built With (Tech Stack)**

-The core programming languages used to build this application are:
+The core programming languages/frameworks used to build this application are:

 - Ruby on Rails [Read Docs](https://guides.rubyonrails.org/getting_started.html)
 - HTML5 [Read Docs (Not official)](https://developer.mozilla.org/en-US/docs/Web/HTML)